• Skip to primary navigation

 They usually show low or no toxicity to humans and are one of the best houseplants to keep indoors or outdoors.

 Although the plants are good for us, they can still harm our pets.
-It’ sure snake plant toxic.
+It’s sure snake plant toxic.

-According to the American Society for the Prevention Cruelty to Animals, snake plants are toxic for pets in general.
+According to the American Society for the Prevention of Cruelty to Animals, snake plants are generally toxic for pets

 Toxic effects can occur whenever a pet eats any part of the snake plant.

-You shouldn’t let this get you too worried, especially if you already own a cat and a snake plant.
+You shouldn’t let this worry you, especially if you already own a cat and a snake plant.

-In the last section of this post I’ll suggest some ways to keep your cat from eating the plant.
+In the last section of this post, I’ll suggest ways to keep your cat from eating the plant.

-In fact, there is another factor that decreases the potential for life-threatening intoxication….
+In fact, another factor decreases the potential for life-threatening intoxication….

 …from consuming snake plants.

-Snake Plant toxic is kind of a real problems to deal with it.
+Snake Plant toxicity is kind of a real problem to deal with it.

 All parts of this plant have a very bitter taste, making them unpalatable.

-Consequently, your cat might leave the plant be and seek out other, tastier food sources.
+Consequently, your cat might leave the plant and seek out other, tastier food sources.

 Furthermore, your pet is unlikely to be able to consume enough of the plant for it to be harmful.